 You can, of course, use your own favourite BBQ Sauce in the recipe, but we have quite a number of homemade sauces too, here on Rock Recipes.
-If you have a little extra time, try making Coca Cola BBQ Sauce or one of my favourites, and the one I used here, Brown Sugar and Balsamic BBQ Sauce.

 This is terrific served with a salad, some of our Baked Wedge Fries, or even plain steamed rice.
 Be sure to make extra sauce if serving with rice though.
 You’re going to want plenty to pour over it.